Pressed-Solutions/IT-ROI-dev/notes.md

 #“Do It Right” Upgrades
  - Footer social links: SVG icons, actual text
  - Main menu: replace with SVG icons, fallback to PNG (Modernizr)
- - PPM main images: convert to SVG, redesign for responsiveness\
+ - PPM main images: convert to SVG, redesign for responsiveness
  - Optimization
      - Defer scripts
      - mod_pagespeed?
      - nginx proxy to apache/varnish cache?
      - Google PageSpeed widget?

+#Long-Term Notes
+##Plugin updates
+ - “Author Avatars List” plugin v1.8.5.0: fine to update as long as [this function](https://github.com/macbookandrew/wp-author-avatars/commit/a3e9ffa1c7690c10394272482fdb1182fafeb1ab) remains pluggable in the next release(s) (the patch was accepted into the master branch, so it should not be a problem).
+ - “Post Comment Notification to Multiple User” plugin v1.0: fine to update as long as [this](https://github.com/Pressed-Solutions/post-comment-notification-to-multiple-user/commit/cb63c8de1af0a01077796615d0618db790bdf0b1) or a similar change is made to prevent email overload.